-The Point Roberts Water District No. 4 did forty-six (46) coli form bacteria tests for the year 2010.
+The Point Roberts Water District No. 4 did forty eight (48) coli form bacteria tests for the year 2014.
 The Washington State Department of Health determines the minimum number of samples required based on the population that is served.
 Two (2) samples per month are required by the State during the months of January through May and from September through December; however, the Point Roberts Water District completed four (4) samples during this time period.
-When the population increases from June through August, five (5) samples per month are submitted for testing.